decentraland/old-documentation/_posts/development-guide/2018-02-1-entities-components.md

 _Entities_ are the basic unit for building everything in Decentraland scenes.
 All visible and invisible 3D objects and audio players in your scene will each be an entity.
 An entity is nothing more than a container that holds components.
 The entity itself has no properties or methods of its own, it simply groups several components together.

 _Components_ define the traits of an entity.
 For example, a `transform` component stores the entity's coordinates, rotation and scale.
-A `BoxShape` component gives the entity a cube shape when rendered in the scene, a `Material` component gives the entity a color or texture.
+A `BoxShape` component gives the entity a box shape when rendered in the scene, a `Material` component gives the entity a color or texture.
 You could also create a custom `health` component to store an entity's remaining health value, and add it to entities that represent non-player enemies in a game.

 If you're familiar with web development, think of entities as the equivalent of _Elements_ in a _DOM_ tree, and of components as _attributes_ of those elements.